abrasive/shairport/README.md

 Here is an example, suitable for most installations:

-`$ ./configure --with-alsa --with-avahi --with-ssl=openssl --with-metadata --with-soxr`
+`$ ./configure --with-alsa --with-avahi --with-ssl=openssl --with-metadata --with-systemv --with-soxr`

 Omit the `--with-soxr` if the libsoxr library is not available.
+For installation into a `systemd` system, replace the `--with-systemv` with `--with-systemd`.

 `$ make`